Paul Artadi: Political career

 On October 13, 2015, Artadi announced his retirement from professional basketball to shift his focus to politics.
 He ran as city councilor of San Juan in the 2016 local elections under the ticket of Vice Mayor Francis Zamora, who ran for mayor.
 He was proclaimed winner as San Juan city councilor for the 1st district.
 In 2019, he successfully defended his seat city council seat.
+He finished his third and last term in 2025.
+Artadi says he will focus on his business.
+He also insist he will not run for higher public office but does not discount a possible return as a city councilor.

 Personal life

 Aside from being a professional basketball player, Artadi has an online business, which he named "Pimp Kicks", selling basketball shoes online through his Facebook and Instagram accounts.